herbertgithubaccount/MWSE/docs/source/types/tes3effect.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-A structure that defines information for an effect and its associated variables, typically found on spells, alchemy, and enchantments.
+A structure that defines information for a magic effect and its associated variables, typically found on spells, alchemy, and enchantments.

 ## Properties